 Belleville Artists Ateliers Ouverts 2020 Program and Studio Locations

-Generally speaking, some 200 artists and 115 studios open their workspaces across Belleville, dispersed around the 10th, 11th, 19th and 20th arrondissements.
+138 artists and 85 studios will take part in the 31st annual edition, which is themed around “Anima” .
+Entry is free to all participating workspaces across Belleville, dispersed around the 10th, 11th, 19th and 20th arrondissements.

 Visit the official website for more information and updates on this year’s event.
 You can also see a full map of the studios open to the public this year to help you choose a route and navigate.

 Finally, a list of this year’s participating artists (and their mediums) can be found at this page.